jolokia-org/jolokia-client-javascript/README.md

 Examples:

 ```
-# Run whol test suite with the Jolokia WAR agent
+# Run whole test suite with the Jolokia WAR agent
 gulp test

 # Tests with the JVM agent